Sterling edges down against recovering dollar

-LONDON, June 20 Sterling retreated from a 5 1/2-year high against the dollar on Friday but stayed above $1.70 and on track for a third straight week of gains against the U.S. currency.
+LONDON Sterling retreated from a 5 1/2-year high against the dollar on Friday but stayed above $1.70 (1 pound) and on track for a third straight week of gains against the U.S. currency.

 The pound was down 0.11 percent at $1.7021 in the afternoon, after the dollar, helped by higher yields on U.S. treasuries, gained around 0.2 percent against the euro.